Turkish for Tourists: Essential Turkish Phrases Every Tourist Should Know

 “Do you know what a foreign accent is?
 It’s a sign of bravery.” ― Amy Chua

-I did a post on the best Netflix Shows that you can watch to help you pick up the sound of Turkish.
+I also did a post on the best Netflix Shows that you can watch to help you pick up how Turkish sounds.
+This was really helpful for me to see how Turks say words.

 With that in mind, let’s jump into some vocabulary!